-Proposals for the development of Community Led Housing schemes on sites outside of but immediately adjacent to the settlement boundary and well related to the built-up area will be supported on an exceptional basis where there is a proven local need and where such housing:
+Proposals for the development of small-scale affordable housing schemes on sites outside of but immediately adjacent to the settlement boundary will be permitted on an exceptional basis where there is a proven local need and where such housing:

 - a.
-Remains affordable and is made available in perpetuity. - b.
-Is available for people identified as being in housing need, who are able to demonstrate a local connection and relevant key workers, by virtue of being unable to buy or rent properties in the parish at open market prices. - c.
-Is offered in the first instance to people in line with the agreed Community Land Trust (CLT) allocation policy (see Appendix B) In the absence of take up, the District Council's Local Allocations policy will apply. - d.
+Remains affordable and available in perpetuity. - b.
+Is available for people identified as being in housing need by virtue of being unable to buy or rent properties in the parish at open market prices. - c.
+Is offered in the first instance to people with a demonstrated local connection as identified by Homes for Wells or in the relevant North Norfolk District Housing Policies (or successor document). - d.
 Is accompanied by evidence of community support and/or participation including through public consultation and engagement.